Reparations (transitional justice): Who receives reparation

-Victims of violations of international human rights or humanitarian law have the rights to prompt, sufficient, and effective reparation.
-Victims can be individuals or a collective group of individuals who suffered similar violations.
+Victims of violations of international human rights or humanitarian law have the right to prompt, sufficient, and effective reparation.
+Victims can be individuals or a collective group of individuals who have suffered similar violations.
+Descendants of victims also have rights to reparations for injustices that affected the emotional and financial well-being of deceased family members.
 Such victims, as defined by the UN Basic Principles on the matter, are:

-"Persons who individually or collectively suffered harm, including physical or mental injury, emotional suffering, economic loss, or substantial impairment of their fundamental rights, through acts or omissions that constitute gross violations of international human rights law, or serious violations of international humanitarian law… the immediate family or dependants of the direct victim and persons who have suffered harm in intervening to assist victims in distress or to prevent victimization."
+"Persons who individually or collectively suffered harm, including physical or mental injury, emotional suffering, economic loss, or substantial impairment of their fundamental rights, through acts or omissions that constitute gross violations of international human rights law, or serious violations of international humanitarian law… the immediate family or dependents of the direct victim and persons who have suffered harm in intervening to assist victims in distress or to prevent victimization."

 Who provides reparation

-The state, as the authority responsible for ensuring the protection of human rights and the administration of justice within their borders, is correspondingly also responsible for providing redress for abuses and injustices suffered by their citizens.
-The UN Basic Principles also states that if a person or entity other than the state can be found liable for the violations and abuses endured, such party is responsible for providing reparation either directly to the victim or through compensating the state for reparations rendered.
+The state, as the authority responsible for ensuring the protection of human rights and the administration of justice within its borders, is correspondingly also responsible for providing redress for abuses and injustices suffered by its citizens.
+The UN Basic Principles also state that if a person or entity other than the state can be found liable for the violations and abuses endured, such party is responsible for providing reparation either directly to the victim or through compensating the state for reparations rendered.

-The international legal underpinning for the right to effective remedy and duty to provide reparation can be found in multiple human rights and humanitarian treaties and conventions, including:
+The international legal underpinning for the right to an effective remedy and the duty to provide reparation can be found in multiple human rights and humanitarian treaties and conventions, including: